OctopusDeploy/blog/blog/2023-12/tis-week-before-xmas/index.md

 ## We travelled the world to meet you

-*"We travelled the world, though slower than Saint Nick, To meet you in person at industry gigs.
+*"We travelled the world, though slower than Saint Nick,<br>
+To meet you in person at industry gigs.<br>
-We showed off Octopus, talked shop, and heard of your pains, We learned lots, made friends, and can't wait to do it again."*
+We showed off Octopus, talked shop, and heard of your pains,<br>
+We learned lots, made friends, and can't wait to do it again."*<br>

 We found so much value in meeting everyone at many of this year's industry events, including: